kwonus/Quelle-Obsolete/Clarity-Syntax.md

 **Bracketed Terms:** When searching, there are part the order of some terms within a quoted are unknown.
 Square brackets can be used to identify such terms.
 For example, consider this SEARCH statement:

-*“[God created] heaven and earth” :: source=bible*
+*“[God created] heaven and earth” // source=bible*

 The above statement is equivalent to

-*“God created heaven and earth” + “created God heaven and earth” + source=bible*
+*“God created heaven and earth” // “created God heaven and earth” // source=bible*

-**and:** In Boolean logic, ***and\*** means that all terms must be found.
+**and:** In Boolean logic, **and** means that all terms must be found.
 With Clarity-HMI, *and* is represented by terms that appear within an unquoted segment.

-**or:** In Boolean logic, ***or\*** means that any term constitutes a match.
-With Clarity=HMI, *or* is represented by the double-colon ( **::** ) between SEARCH segments.
+**or:** In Boolean logic, **or** means that any term constitutes a match.
+With Clarity=HMI, *or* is represented by the double-slash ( **//** ) between SEARCH segments.

 **not:** In Boolean logic, **not** means that the term must not be found.
-With Clarity, *not* is represented by a colon+minus-sign+colon ( **:-:** ) and applies to an entire segment (it cannot be applied to individual words unless the search segment has only a single term).
-In other words, a :-: means subtract results; it cancels-out matches against all matches of other segments.
+With Clarity, *not* is represented by a slash+minus ( **/-** ) and applies to an entire segment (it cannot be applied to individual words unless the search segment has only a single term).
+In other words, a ​/-​ means subtract results; it cancels-out matches against all matches of other segments.
 Most segments are additive as each additional segment increases search results.
 Contrariwise, a **not** segment is subtractive as it decreases search results.

 **NOTE:**

-The :-: means that the segment will be subtracted from the search results while its absence means that the segment will be added to the search results.
+The /- means that the segment will be subtracted from the search results while its absence means that the segment will be added to the search results.
 When only a single segment follows a SEARCH directive, it is always positive.
 A single negative segment following the find imperative, while it might be grammatically valid syntax, will never match anything.
 Therefore, while permitted in theory, it would have no real-world meaning.
 Consequently, some implementations of Clarity-HMI may disallow such a construct.

 **More Examples:**

 Consider a query for all passages that contain God AND created, but NOT containing earth AND NOT containing heaven:

-*domain=bible.old-testament :: span = 15 :: created GOD :-: Heaven Earth*
+*domain = bible.old-testament // span = 15 // created GOD /- Heaven Earth*

 *(this could be read as: find in the old testament using a span of 15, the words*